 In 2013 I started repetitive drawing therapy to help aid the healing of symptoms associated with Post Traumatic Stress Disorder and in doing so, I unlocked a passion.
 It was like I had found what I was put on earth for.
 As I went deeper and deeper into the world of pen and ink new doors would open, doors to illustration, doors to calligraphy, doors to lettering and papercraft.
 And I’ve been walking through those doors ever since, with the same enthusiasm and eagerness to learn.
 The latest door to open is the door to blogging.

 This is my second attempt at this blogging door though.
 The first was using the Blogger platform with Google and right from the start, it felt like I’d made a mistake in choosing that platform.
 It was clunky (what a tech term that is) and it integrated with the G+ social media app (which has never taken hold like Instagram or Facebook).
 Adding to my woes, Google stopped updating the Blogger App, so making posts on the go became all but impossible.
 My second attempt is with WordPress, it’s where I should have gone initially.
 It’s smooth, streamlined and simple, my kinda app for blogging.

 I’m no stranger to the world of computing.
-I have been an administrator in Local Government for 10 years now, it’s where I head to everyday to make some money to support this wonderful crafting habit I have.
+I have been in Local Government for many years now, it’s where I head to everyday to make some money to support this wonderful crafting habit I have.
 At my core though, is a love of my Creator and his ability to manifest the beautiful through craftsmanship.
 I carry a deep longing to honour and remember the work of my forefathers in penmanship and lettering.
 I am fascinated with symmetry, patterns and colour and I adore attention to detail as I believe it calls you to explore a piece of art more intensely.
 These are my creative foundations and it’s important to me that I reflect them in all that I create.

 Why am I blogging?